rgambord/c99-doc/doc/sections/14/5/1/index.rst

 .. _9899_G.5.1p1:

+.. container:: snum

+   :ref:`1 <9899_G.5.1p1>`

-:ref:`1 <9899_G.5.1p1>` If one operand has real type and the other operand has imaginary type, then the result has imaginary type.
+If one operand has real type and the other operand has imaginary type, then the result has imaginary type.
 If both operands have imaginary type, then the result has real type.
 (If either operand has complex type, then the result has complex type.)

 .. _9899_G.5.1p2:

+.. container:: snum

+   :ref:`2 <9899_G.5.1p2>`

-:ref:`2 <9899_G.5.1p2>` If the operands are not both complex, then the result and floating-point exception behavior of the \* operator is defined by the usual mathematical formula:
+If the operands are not both complex, then the result and floating-point exception behavior of the \* operator is defined by the usual mathematical formula:

 .. code-block:: text